-The top cameras, reviewed and curated by the Trailspace community.
-The latest review was added on April 25, 2019.
+The best cameras, reviewed and curated by the Trailspace community.
 Stores' prices and availability are updated daily.

 Recent Camera Reviews

 This is a rare example of a super-rugged camera with excellent stills image quality.
 Unlike most waterproof cameras, which usually fall short of “real” cameras in terms of photos quality, the Sony RX0II is a completely different story, as it’s entirely capable of taking great photos, being nearly indestructible at the same time.
 Background Packrafting with Sony RX0 II on the paddle shaft I’m an avid photo enthusiast, and it’s not unusual for me to carry some 3 kg (6 lbs) of camera gear… Full review

 Nikon Coolpix AW110.
 Tough proof, great image quality and video.
 Small.
 When I'm out for a hike or xc ski even in the bitter cold, this sweetie just runs.
 Bought to vblog my goal of doing the End to End backpack trip on Vermont's Long Tail.
 Though not yet done, my 110AW is terrific on winter hikes, snowshoeing, and xcountry skiing outings.
 Super handy and fits in my shirt pocket, or slip it inside my hardshell to keep the battery warm.
 I'm a guy with thick fingers so accessing the function buttons… Full review